A Brief Glimpse into Accumulative Swing Index

-The curve of accumulative swing index seem to bend towards positive; it indicates the long-term market movement.
-On the other hand, when it reflects unfavourable figures then it points towards the long-term movement of being lower.
+The curve of the accumulative swing index seem to bend towards positive; it indicates the long-term market movement.
+On the other hand, when it reflects unfavourable figures, then it points towards the long-term movement of being lower.

 How to elucidate ASI indicator?